arlendev/gravador-tradutor/README.md

 ## :computer: Installation ##

-You can use it by clicking here or you can download the zipped project.
+You can use it by clicking [HERE](https://arlendev.github.io/gravador-tradutor/) or you can download the zipped project.

 ## :memo: License ##